CalyGit/Docker_ML/README.md

 ## Introduction

 Welcome to the Sepsis Risk Prediction project!
-This repository hosts an application powered by FastAPI and scikit-learn that predicts the probability of a patient having sepsis based on their vital signs and medical data.
+This repository hosts an application powered by FastAPI ,scikit-learn and Docker that predicts the probability of a patient having sepsis based on their vital signs and medical data.

 ![API illustration](https://lh3.googleusercontent.com/-qVJ4ZsbjsmH6CnYbojsAR4ImyHV8yxsFVinunH-pX7VCapGvufcXiPak6YVKIrj9ZdiCHwK5UFtQW8yuU5t83pz6fbqN1F2p74OWuT5dObCPnTBuCYr_P1mUg8arbP0WuEt7j_A)